 We see it in the ghetto, the prison, the jobless broken-hearted, the natural disasters, the warring nations, and all our brothers and sisters who live in unbearable situations.
 We find insight into the love we can be in Christ, whether we are victim or victimizer.
 It takes courage to examine how we reject innocent love offered and how we contribute to the harsh unfair world around us.

 After the tears of awareness stop our hearts yearn to imitate the heart of Christ.
 That heart can carry more than it’s share while still offering comfort to the poor, it is a heart shamed at the sight of a child in pain or a homeless refuge.
 We all fall under the weight of living and wonder how can we help each other today.

-Purchase this Print and Contemplate the Stations of the Cross as a meditation , Fine Art America
+You will have your own quality image to Contemplate the Stations of the Cross , Fine Art America

 Take on this traditional devotion with courage to integrate a fresh, peace-and-justice-oriented contemplation about our world and what we do in it.

 It’s a great opportunity to pray “with the Bible in one hand and the newspaper in the other”.